Editorial Guide

 Direct

-• Our vision is simple: a world where all girls go to school for 12 years.
+• Our vision is simple: a world where all girls can learn and choose their own futures.
 And, in most cases, keeping our language simple is the smartest way to get our message across.

 • We avoid clichés, vagueness and complex language.